 Recognize and respond to opportunities for problem solving in the group.

-Develop opportunity for interaction between campers and staff.
+Develop opportunities for interaction between campers and staff.

-Provide opportunity for the group so that each individual experiences success during camp.
+Provide opportunities for the group so that each individual experiences success during camp.

 Help each participant meet the goals established by the camp for camper development.

-Guide campers to participate successfully in all aspects of camp activities.
+Guide campers to participate successfully in camp activities.